mwalbeck/docker-xmpp-notify/README.md

 ## Usage

-Input your desired xmpp information in the scripts and setup a cronjob.
-The scripts needs to run as the same user as the docker daemon.
+Input your desired xmpp information in the script and setup a cronjob.
+The script needs to run as the same user as the docker daemon.